-We will contact you for a screening once every year.
-We may contact you sooner if your condition changes.
+The information from the Health Risk Screening is part of your health record.
+We will share the results of your screening when it can help provide a smooth transition of care.
+We will also share the results when it can help your provider(s) support your care.
+We will seek your permission when state or federal regulations require.
 We may also reach out to you by mail if we can't reach you by phone.
 If you need something before we contact you, please call Member Services at 1-877-600-5472.